skopp/msgboy/README.markdown

 * Add a 'Pin' Msgboy option
 * <del>Notification should be set to none by default.</del>
 * Ask Bit.ly to redirect msg.by to msgboy.com
-* Improve the "Welcome to Superfeedr" message by indicating what Superfeedr is.
+* <del>Improve the "Welcome to Superfeedr" message by indicating what Superfeedr is.</del>
 * Use a different color for Msgboy messages. (just use a match on the domain).
+The background is not enough.
+How, then?
 * <del>Mark expanded notifications as expanded (same color scheme, with slow fading)</del>
 * Remove the parseURI and replace by require('uri') when browserify supports it.
 * Add google Analytics tracking in links for referrals.